timdewild/matnimation/README.md

 sys.path.append(os.path.abspath('matnimation'))
 ```

 This is the simplest setup, if your project contains multiple subfolders with `.py` files that import `matnimation`, the correct paths should be included in each of these files.
-For an example on how this works, see e.g. [this](https://github.com/timdewild/fourier-series-epicycles) repo.
+For an example of how this works, see e.g. [this](https://github.com/timdewild/fourier-series-epicycles) repo.

 # Methodology and Usage
 Before we give a detailed example of how you can use `matnimation` to easily make Matplotlib animations, we will first give an overview of its working principle and main building principle.
-After that, we will give an example and explicitly compare `matnimation`'s to how the same animation would be constructed in the conventional way (as described in Matplotlib's [documentation](https://matplotlib.org/stable/users/explain/animations/animations.html)).
+After that, we will give an example and explicitly compare `matnimation`'s workflow to how the same animation would be constructed in the conventional way (as described in Matplotlib's [documentation](https://matplotlib.org/stable/users/explain/animations/animations.html)).

-## Three Building Blocks: Canvas, Artists and Animation
+## Three Building Blocks
 The working principle of `matnimation` revolves around three fundamental objects/classes:
 * `Canvas`